digitalservicebund/digitalcheck-dito/doc/adr/0023-use-compount-component-pattern-and-components-in-props.md

 - For containers with repeatable child components (tabs, accordion, menus)
 - When child components depend on shared state (tabs, accordion, menus)
 - For more complex components where we control the position/order through child components (cards where order could change, navs with mix of links and dropdowns)
-- Container with simpler repeatable children (buttonlists, linklists)
+- Container with simpler repeatable children (button lists, link lists)

 ### Children